rebremer/managed_identity_authentication/readme.md

-## AAD authentication from Data Factory to Azure Function using Managed Identity  ##
+## AAD authentication from ADFv2 to Azure Function using Managed Identity  ##

 In this tutorial, AAD authentication from Data Factory to Azure Function is created.
 It extends the following [blog](https://joonasw.net/view/calling-your-apis-with-aad-msi-using-app-permissions).
 The following steps are executed: